instride-ch/mac-installer/README.md

-#  New WoPa/w-vision Mac
+#  New instride Mac
-Automatically installs all the Apps and configurations you will need for your journey at WoPa/w-vision
+Automatically installs all the Apps and configurations you will need for your journey at instride

-This script is meant to automate some parts of the onboarding at WoPa/w-vision, so by design this is very opinionated.
+This script is meant to automate some parts of the onboarding at instride, so by design this is very opinionated.

 ## 💾 Download
-- Get the files you need [here](https://github.com/w-vision/MacInstaller/archive/refs/heads/feat-2021.zip) and extract them
+- Get the files you need [here](https://github.com/instride-ch/MacInstaller/archive/refs/heads/main.zip) and extract them

 ## ⏱ Preparation
-- Sign into the Mac App Store GUI manually
+- Sign into the Apple App Store GUI manually
-- **For M1-Macs**: Install and create Rosetto Terminal, as explained [here](https://hackernoon.com/apple-m1-chip-how-to-install-homebrew-using-rosetta-su12331b) and use this Terminal for the installation process
+- **For M1-Macs**: Install and create Rosetta Terminal, as explained [here](https://hackernoon.com/apple-m1-chip-how-to-install-homebrew-using-rosetta-su12331b) and use this Terminal for the installation process

 ## 💻 Installation